 On July 20, 1969, Neil Armstrong became the first man to walk on the moon.
 Following closely behind was Buzz Aldrin, pictured here somewhere in the Sea of Tranquility in one of the most iconic images in American history.
 Armstrong took the photo using the crew's 70-millimeter Hasselblad and is reflected in Aldrin's helmet visor along with the lunar module.
-Printed to order on Fuji crystal archive paper, numbered and certified, and comes encased inside a hand-made solid wood black frame that's ready to hang.
+Printed to order on Fuji crystal archive paper, numbered and certified, and comes encased inside a hand-made solid wood black or white frame that's ready to hang.
 Limited edition of 495.

-Frame Size: 20" x 24"
+Large / 20" x 24"